In this blog post, I will explain the various Etlworks installation options and how our pricing model works.

 Q. How many ETL servers will I need?

 A. In most cases, you will need just one ETL server, which is included in the base price.
 You might need more than one ETL server if you expect a very large number of the parallel ETL requests (hundreds of thousands per day).
-Always think of upgrading the amount of available RAM before adding an extra ETL server.
+Always think of upgrading the amount of available RAM and CPU cores before adding an extra ETL server.

 Q. Is multi-server option available for cloud Enterprise plans?